bthxyzx1/nesoid/README.md

 # AndroidNesoid
-a android nes emulator copy
+* a android nes emulator copy
+* you can find more information at: http://sourceforge.net/projects/nesoid/